UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 """
 ```

 For **EVERY** future Python script you will make, it is important to add information that tells any viewer what this script is about.
-This is both handy for you and others who want to see your script at a later moment.
+This is handy both for you and for others who want to see your script at a later moment.
 For instance, you could add to your _Practical1_ file:

 ```
 """